MOHAMAD-AIMIL-MOHAMAD-ARIF/IDSafe/IDSafe System Design Documentation.md

 - The user registers using **WebAuthn**, so the server stores the WebAuthn public key and credential ID.
 - The client generates a random 256-bit **Vault Key (DEK)**.
-- The Vault Key is stored locally on the device in secure storage, accessible after WebAuthn/biometric unlock.
 - The user is asked to define a **recovery passphrase**.
 - The client generates a random salt and runs Argon2id to derive the **KEK**:
   - KEK = Argon2id(passphrase, salt, params)
 - The client uses the KEK with AES-256-GCM to encrypt the Vault Key, producing wrappedVaultKey.
 - The server stores only wrappedVaultKey, the salt and Argon2id parameters, plus the WebAuthn metadata.
   - The recovery passphrase, KEK and plaintext Vault Key never leave the device.
+- The device is bind:
+  - The client generates a device keypair (devicePublicKey, devicePrivateKey).
+  - The Vault Key is wrapped using the devicePublicKey producing wrappedDEK.
-- The device is bind and a row is inserted into DeviceKey.
+  - The wrappedDEK and corresponding devicePublicKey is stored in the server (DeviceKey).

 **b) Normal Login (Day-to-Day Use)**

 - The user visits the application and performs **WebAuthn authentication** (e.g., biometric on their device).
-- After successful WebAuthn verification, the client loads the locally stored **Vault Key** from secure storage.
+- After successful WebAuthn verification, the client loads the corresponding server-stored wrappedDEK for the device.
+- Client uses the IndexedDB-stored device privateKey (generated during device-binding in registration) to decrypt the wrappedDEK.
-- Using the Vault Key, the client decrypts the AES-GCM encrypted vault entries.
+- Using the DEK, the client decrypts the AES-GCM encrypted vault entries.
-- The user can view and manage passwords.
+- The user can view and manage vault entries.

 Importantly, **no recovery passphrase is requested** in this flow; the experience is as simple as "open the site → biometric → vault opens".